Number plate rules and regulations

 The Euro symbol must:

-If your vehicle is an electric vehicle (EV) or has zero CO2 emissions you can display the green flash or green GB design on your number plates.
+If your vehicle is an electric vehicle (EV) or has zero CO2 emissions you can display the green flash on your number plates.
 Only these vehicles are allowed to display special green plates.
-To add the green flash or green flash GB design, simply use the flag options drop-down box when adding plates to your order.
+To add the green flash, simply use the flag options drop-down box when adding plates to your order.

 Alternatively, check your V5 Registration Document.
 The picture below shows you where to locate the CO2 emissions information.